Producing a Fail Result for a Sequence when Step has Runtime Errors

 1. Open the sequence file (.seq) in TestStand.

-5. Insert a statement step, and set its expression to RunState.Caller.RunState.SequenceFailed = True.
+6. On the Steps Pane of the SequenceFilePostStepRuntimeError, insert a statement step, and set its expression to #NoValidation(RunState.Caller.RunState.SequenceFailed = True).

-This expression allows you to set the Caller's (which is MainSequence) SequenceFailed flag to TRUE, and that sequence will now be marked as "Failed".
+This expression allows you to set the Caller's (which is MainSequence) SequenceFailed property to True, and your sequence will now be marked as Failed.